MinaProtocol/mina/README-dev.md

       you need to [set up SSH keys on your machine](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 4. Run `git config --local --add submodule.recurse true`

+### Developer Setup (NixOS/nix)

+When using nix package manager, run `scripts/nixos-setup.sh` script to install all of the dependencies.

+This script was tested on channel `20.03` but should work well on newer channels too.

+Troubleshooting tip: to remove everything and build from scratch, use `rm -Rf ~/.opam _build`.

 ### Developer Setup (MacOS)

 - Invoke `make macos-setup`